raspberrypilearning/lineup/en/step_3.md

-## Making a grid
+## Create a grid

-You are going to produce a grid of stamped costumes, just like this one:
+You are going to create a grid of stamped costumes:

 ![stamps in grid](images/stamp_grid.png)

-To do this you will need to know the `x`{:class="blockmotion"} and `y`{:class="blockmotion"} coordinates of where each stamp is going to be placed.
+To do this you need to know the `x`{:class="blockmotion"} and `y`{:class="blockmotion"} coordinates of where each stamp should be placed.

 --- task ---
-To begin with you'll need to create a new block called `generate positions`{:class="blockmoreblocks"} on your sprite.
-The block will need to have two 'number input' parameters.
+First, create a new block called `generate positions`{:class="blockmoreblocks"}.
+The block needs to have two 'number input' parameters.
 Call the two parameters `rows`{:class="blockmoreblocks"} and `columns`{:class="blockmoreblocks"}.

-The values of these parameters will set how many rows and columns your grid of stamps will have.
+The values of these parameters will decide how many rows and columns your grid has.

 [[[generic-scratch-make-block]]]